 It wasn't until years after that, with the advent of the internet, that I began to fully understand what an important influence this man had on the history of R&B and American Popular Music in general, and that he and Marvin went way back.
 In fact, Harvey Fuqua is the person who brought Marvin Gaye to Motown.
 They were reunited on this project for Columbia.

-Suddenly, through the doorway, appeared none other than the man of the hour: Mr. Marvin Gaye, himself, live and person.
+Suddenly, through the doorway, appeared none other than the man of the hour: Mr. Marvin Gaye, himself, live and in person.
 He seemed upbeat, full of energy and excited about how his album project was going.
-He was open, unpretentious, friendly and made me and everybody else feel completely relaxed.
+He was open, unpretentious, friendly and made me and everyone else feel completely relaxed.
 Since they still weren't ready to record, he got himself some tea and sat down at the table with us and started talking.

 Among other things, I remember him mentioning how, back in the day, he "owned" Detroit and that the cops wouldn't even give him a traffic ticket.
 I also remember him saying something about how cocaine was "good for the skin" and that he used it "medicinally".
 He came off like a very down to earth, regular dude, and after several minutes, I felt like I had known him for a bunch of years.